jdsham/nyc_yellow_taxi_fare_amount/README.md

 A data dictionary in PDF format to accompany the data is available [here](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).

 ## Scope of the Project
-This project will start with obtaining the published data and work all the way through to building a predictive model (single or ensemble of multiple acceptable models).
+This project will start with obtaining the published data and work all the way through to building and deploying a predictive model (single or ensemble of multiple acceptable models).

 Some of the steps are:
 1. Obtain the data